-Igbo people also believe in principal spirits of the sun (which is called Anyanwuin igbo language), the sky (Igwekaala) and thunder and lightning (Amadioha).
-There are plenty other deities related to rivers and streams, forests and sacred woods, agriculture, the days of the calendar which is structured around major and minor market days of the week, professions and so on.
+Igbo people also believe in the principal spirits of the sun (which is called Anyanwuin Igbo language), the sky (Igwekaala) and thunder and lightning (Amadioha).
+There are plenty of other deities related to rivers and streams, forests and sacred woods, agriculture, the days of the calendar which is structured around major and minor market days of the week, professions and so on.

-It is believed that the Igbo people world is divided into three interconnected realms; Firstly, principal among them being the realm of the living, Secondly, the realm of the dead or of the ancestors, and the last but not the least is the realm of the unborn.
-Every Individuals who led an honorable life and received a proper burial proceed to the ancestral realm are expected to take their place among the ancestors or Ndichie.
+It is believed that the Igbo people’s world is divided into three interconnected realms; First, the principal among them is the realm of the living, Secondly, the realm of the dead or of the ancestors, and the last but not the least is the realm of the unborn.
+Every Individual who led an honourable life and received a proper burial proceeded to the ancestral realm is expected to take their place among the ancestors or Ndichie.

 This is where they keep a watchful eye on the clan and visit their loved ones among the living with blessings such as fertility, good health, longevity, prosperity and success, with gratitude the living ones offer sacrifices to them at the family hearth, and seek their counsel.

-According to the Igbo’s people, children are referred and considered as the greatest blessing of all and this is reflected on their popular names like Nwakaego; which means a child is worth more than money or Akuakanwa; which means no wealth is worthier than a child, or Nwabuugwu; which means a child is the greatest honor.
-In so many parts of Igbo land, the females or women who successfully deliver ten children are rewarded with special celebrations and rites that honor their hips.
+According to the Igbo’s people, children are referred to and considered as the greatest blessing of all and this is reflected on their popular names like Nwakaego; which means a child is worth more than money or Akuakanwa; which means no wealth is worthier than a child, or Nwabuugwu; which means a child is the greatest honour.

 They also believe that Infertility is considered as a particularly harsh misfortune that can ever happen to a man.
 This is because they believe that it is children who perpetuate the race, and in order to do so children are expected to continue Igbo traditional ways and beliefs.

-In Nigeria ethnic groups, The Igbo people are usually known in the Nigeria history for their republicanism and the failure of monarchical or central political structures among them as a group, this was the reason why the Indirect rule did not work out with the Igbo’s because they believe that there is a king in every man, which means that every man is a king on his or her own lane and nobody is born to serve anyone.
+In Nigeria’s ethnic groups, The Igbo people are usually known in the Nigeria’s history for their republicanism and the failure of monarchical or central political structures among them as a group, this was the reason why the Indirect rule did not work out with the Igbo’s because they believe that there is a king in every man, which means that every man is a king on his or her own lane and nobody is born to serve anyone.

-Affairs that particularly affect women are also discussed in women groups and accordingly decided and settled.
-In every igbo-land community, the daughters of the clan or Umuada (also known as Umumgboto) occupy a special powerful place and could return from their different places of marriage to exercise the breaking vote in matters of grave consequence to the community.
+Affairs that particularly affect women are also discussed in women’s groups and accordingly decided and settled.
+In every Igbo-land community, the daughters of the clan or Umuada (also known as Umumgboto) occupy a special powerful place and could return from their different places of marriage to exercise the breaking vote in matters of grave consequence to the community.

 Such individuals receive certain insignia to show their stature in the community.
 Memberships in these orders are highly exclusive and to qualify an individual needs more than ordinary material accomplishment or gallantry.
 They need to be highly regarded and well-spoken of in the community, and most importantly, they must be a person of the greatest integrity, truthfulness, sanity and rich.

-According to them, any impeachment of character is enough to disqualify an individual from becoming a person of title and once admitted into the order, people of title is forbidden to lie, cheat, climb a tree, covet or divest a neighbor of their belongings, or commit an abomination and Crime.
+According to them, any impeachment of character is enough to disqualify an individual from becoming a person of title and once admitted into the order, people of title are forbidden to lie, cheat, climb a tree, covet or divest a neighbour of their belongings, or commit an abomination and Crime.

-Just like every other ethnic group in Nigeria, igbo people are anxious to discover their origin and reconstruct how they came to be how they are, their experiences under colonialsim and since Nigeria’s Independence have emphasized for them the reality of their group identity which they want to anchor into authenticated history.
+Just like every other ethnic group in Nigeria, Igbo people are anxious to discover their origin and reconstruct how they came to be how they are, their experiences under colonialism and since Nigeria’s Independence have emphasized for them the reality of their group identity which they want to anchor into authenticated history.